 Seaside’s Sheila Roley named Bev Gladder Mentorship Award recipient

-Sheila Roley, the new superintendent of Seaside School District and former principal of Seaside High School, has been chosen as the Bev Gladder Mentorship Award recipient by the Confederation of Oregon School Administrators.
+Sheila Roley, the new superintendent of Seaside School District and former principal of Seaside High School, has been chosen as the Bev Gladder Mentorship Award recipient by the Coalition of Oregon School Administrators.

 Roley has mentored administrators on the Northern Coast of Oregon for many years, including administrators in the Seaside, Warrenton, Knappa and Jewell School Districts, as well as many others.
 For several years Roley has organized a county-wide administrators’ book study on such leadership books as Shackleton’s Way, and has organized county-wide monthly administrator “get-togethers” to ensure that administrators in smaller districts could have camaraderie, support and a listening ear.